 WHEN YOU ARRIVE

-Foreign Identification Card: If you are from a country that is not part of the European Union, you must process your TIEGuide to request TIE
+Foreigner Identification Card: If you are a national of a country outside the European Union, you must apply for your TIE GUIDE TO REQUEST THE TIE

-EU Citizen Registration: If you have nationality of a country that belongs to the European Union, you must process your CUE (NIE) Guide to request the CUE (NIE)
+EU Citizen Registration: If you are a national of a country within the European Union, you must apply for your CUE (NIE) GUIDE TO REQUEST THE CUE (NIE)

 HEALTH

-Any citizen traveling to an EU country for studies, must have a complete health insurance in the destination country.
-In La Salle BCN, we have an agreement with ON CAMPUS
+Any student traveling to an EU country for studies must have valid health insurance in the destination country.
+At La Salle BCN we have an agreement with ON CAMPUS

-Once you have arrived in Barcelona and have your census, you can request the Individual Health Card that will give you access to the Public Health of Catalonia.
+Once you arrive in Barcelona and complete your census registration, you can request the Individual Health Card that gives access to the Catalonia Public Health System.
 GUIDE TO APPLY FOR THE TSI

 LANGUAGE

-The official language in Catalonia is Catalan, if you want to involve in the local culture and be part of it, the Generalitat of Catalunya opens free courses for everyone who wants to learn this language at the CONSORCI PER A LA NORMALITZACIÓ LINGÜÍSTICA
+The official language in Catalonia is Catalan.
+If you want to integrate into the local culture and learn it, the Generalitat de Catalunya offers free courses for anyone interested at the CONSORCI PER A LA NORMALITZACIÓ LINGÜÍSTICA

-In Barcelona, you have access to the Bus, Metro, Railway, Tram and short-distance trains with the same card, check the prices and purchase your card on the official website of the FGC
+In Barcelona, with the same card you can access Bus, Metro, Railway, Tram and short-distance trains.
+Check prices and purchase your card on the official website of FGC

-If you like to bike around the city, you can subscribe to the BICING service, city council bicycles that are all over the city.
+If you like cycling around the city, you can subscribe to the BICING service, public bikes available throughout the city.